ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 That's a shiny new machine you've got there!
 Do you also want to triple your production?
 Only for DOUBLE THE POWER?
 Sure you do.

-For Advanced Extractors you'll obviously need a Simple Matter Extractor, then four Matter Annihilators and four matter Blobs.
+For Advanced Extractors you'll need a Simple Matter Extractor, then four Matter Annihilators and four matter Blobs.
 That's a lot of resources, but this Extractor will also occasionally generate Core Dust!

 For the curious, an Advanced Extractor has a 4% chance of extracting core dust.
-This means a core dust will be extracted every 40 seconds (on average).
+This means a core dust will be extracted every 40 seconds (on average), and it is about 3 times better at making matter dust.

 ### Meta